RKThirteen/RoDrive/README.md

 # RoDrive

-**RoDrive** is the official repository for the conference paper *“RoDrive: Fine-Tuning Large Language Models for Romanian Driving License Question Answering”*.
+**RoDrive** is the official repository for the conference paper submitted by us.
 It provides the dataset, prompt-generation scripts, and fine-tuning workflows for reproducibility and further research.

 ---